EternalModz/EternalModz/README.md

 # EternalModz's Profile
 ## About Me

-I'm EternalModz, a designer and college student passionate about technology, gaming, and creative exploration.
+I'm EternalModz, a legally blind graphic designer and college student passionate about technology, gaming, and creative exploration.

 # Live Discord Status